Freddy Rodriguez plays Michael Ragosa on the NBC medical drama "The Night Shift."

 Rodriguez recently starred on the series "Chaos," a comedic drama about a group of rogue CIA spies.
-Other television appearances include recurring roles on "Ugly Betty," as Betty's love interest, Giovanni, and "Scrubs," where he played Judy Reyes' brother.
+Other television appearances include recurring roles on "Ugly Betty," as Betty's love interest, Giovanni; and "Scrubs," where he played Judy Reyes' brother.

-Rodriguez was executive producer and star of the feature "Nothing Like the Holidays" and also starred in the Quentin Tarantino and Robert Rodriguez horror-action flick "Grindhouse," for which he received the ShoWest 2007 Supporting Actor of the Year.
-Other notable film credits include "Harsh Times," "Bobby," "Lady in the Water," "Poseidon," "Dreamer," "A Walk in the Clouds," "Dead Presidents," "Payback" and the telefilm "For Love or Country: The Arturo Sandoval Story."
+Rodriguez was executive producer and star for the feature "Nothing Like the Holidays" and also starred in the Quentin Tarantino and Robert Rodriguez's horror-action flick "Grindhouse," for which he received the ShoWest 2007 Supporting Actor of the Year.
+Other notable film credits include "Harsh Times," "Bobby," "Lady in the Water," "Poseidon," "Dreamer," "A Walk in the Clouds," "Dead Presidents," "Payback," "Havoc," "Can't Hardly Wait" and "The Pest."

 Rodriguez also has a prolific voice-over career, currently working on the animated series "Kaijudo" and "Generator Rex."
 He has also voiced roles on "American Dad," "Teen Titans" and "Young Justice."